Nitin6404/MileStoneForPlatform/README.md

    - Deploy your frontend on Vercel or Netlify.
    - Ensure your Supabase instance is properly configured and secured.
    - Set up AWS S3 or Supabase storage for file uploads.

-By following these milestones and utilizing the recommended tools, you can build a robust platform for your hackathon.
-If you have any specific questions or need further assistance with any step, feel free to ask!